Towards quantum advantage via topological data analysis: Quantum speedups beyond Betti numbers

 We define the problem that we study in this section as follows.

 Using the subroutines of the quantum algorithm for Betti number estimation (i.e., Hamiltonian simulation and quantum phase estimation), we can efficiently sample from an approximation of the distribution of \textsc{swes} defined above.
-In fact, we can efficiently ``quantum-sample'' from $p(\lambda_j)$, that is, we can implement \emph{purified quantum query-access}~\cite{gilyen:entropy}.
+In fact, we can efficiently implement \emph{purified quantum query-access} to $p(\lambda_j)$~\cite{gilyen:entropy}.
 To be precise, we can implement an approximation of the unitary $U_H$ (and its inverse) which acts as

 such that $\Tr_B\left(\ket{\psi_H}\bra{\psi_H}\right) = H / \tr{H}$.
-As we will discuss at the end of this section, purified quantum query-access has been shown to be more powerful than standard classical sampling access, as it can speedup the postprocessing of the samples when trying to find out properties of the underlying distribution~\cite{gilyen:entropy}.
+Purified quantum query-access has been shown to be more powerful than standard classical sampling access, as it can speedup the postprocessing of the samples when trying to find out properties of the underlying distribution~\cite{gilyen:entropy}.

-We implement an approximation of the purified quantum-query access defined in Eq.~\ref{eq:quantum_access} as follows: \begin{enumerate} \item Prepare the following input state by taking a maximally entangled state (which can always be expressed in the eigenbasis of $H$ in one of its subsystems) and adding two ancillary registers
+We implement an approximation of the purified quantum-query access defined in Eq.~\eqref{eq:quantum_access} as follows: \begin{enumerate} \item Prepare the following input state by taking a maximally entangled state (which can always be expressed in the eigenbasis of $H$ in one of its subsystems) and adding two ancillary registers

 where $\{\ket{\psi_k}\}_{k=0}^{2^n-1}$ are orthonormal eigenvectors of $H$ and $\{\ket{\phi_k}\}_{k=0}^{2^n-1}$ is an orthonormal basis of~$\mathbb{C}^{2^n}$. \item Use Hamiltonian simulation on $H$, and apply quantum phase estimation of the realized unitary to the first register to prepare the state